-“One is lack of patience.
-‘I don’t have time for this.
-I’ve got 20 animals that need to be fed tonight before I go to bed.
-I don’t have time for chitchat.
-Tell me the bottom line.’
+These kittens are on a trip to a shelter with animal transporter Tim Hebert.“One is lack of patience.
+‘I don't have time for this.
+I've got 20 animals that need to be fed tonight before I go to bed.
+I don't have time for chitchat.
+Tell me the bottom line.'
 Some people look gruff, because their plate is so very full.
-And their coffers are so very empty and they’ve seen the worst of about 20 people today.
-So it’s not uncommon for anyone in rescue to have been attacked by a member of the public, and I think this is true for vet techs and vets as well.
+And their coffers are so very empty and they've seen the worst of about 20 people today.
+So it's not uncommon for anyone in rescue to have been attacked by a member of the public, and I think this is true for vet techs and vets as well.

 “So we say they don't like people, but that's sort of something that becomes true perhaps.”